albertoferreirademelo/Portfolio/README.md

 # Welcome to Alberto's portfolio

 ###### This is a portfolio with some of my projects/study/tutorials from 2010 until today.
-In this repository you will find a mix of programs from different topics such as deep learning to only a hello world, so abrace yourself to a weird journey. :)
+In this repository you will find a mix of programs from different topics such as deep learning, k-means, website logins or even only a hello world.
+Follow me if you want and check out my weird journey :).
+PS.
+I have lost many of old projects since they only existed on the university server or on old hard drives but here are some programs that I could still find.

 ## 2020
 - [Data analysis of the Swedish stock market using unsupervised learning (k-means)](https://github.com/albertoferreirademelo/20-K-Means-Clustering)